atowey-uchi/CAPP30239_FA22/week_03/README.md

 ##  Homework.HTML and Homework.JS form a practice bar chart of Library Visits in January 2022

-This code creates a chart comparing for library visits in January 2022 across various library branches in Chicago.
+This code creates a D3.JS Bar Chart comparing for library visits in January 2022 across various library branches in Chicago.
+To run this code, both files are necessary.
+In addition to the bare bones of the chart, it also includes:
+- a Y-axis Title
+- A Chart Title
+- Exact Numbers on the Bars